Our Four Generations: A fitting story and family portrait for this holiday weekend.

 After a long and wild life running free, Nootka took her removal from the range very hard.
 She kept us concerned for close to two years and I would remind her of our big picture time and again, asking her to hold on just a little longer.
 Sure enough, when the day finally arrived thanks to a generous donation from The Earth and Humanity Foundation, and we witnessed the pure joy our 130 Idaho wilds exuded upon being released to our leased 400-acres on August 31, 2014, Nootka literally blossomed overnight with everyone together.

 It was a dream come true to see numerous wild bands take shape, just as in the wild, including our three older gals joining up as a unified front.
-We affectionately refer to the trio as our "bingo gals," their bonds are tried and true, and I can only imagine the stories they share.
+We affectionately refer to the elder trio as our "bingo gals" and their bonds are tried and true, and I can only imagine the stories they share.

 That said, with the arrival of little ones last spring their purposes in life took on new meaning, becoming grandma Nootka and aunties Annie and Izzy.
 Their once band of three has organically evolved into a family of nine crossing four generations, all members serving to protect and nurture little Mickey.
 Their family roles and hierarchy mirroring their natural and wild ways on the range.
 All are happy, healthy and wild, and Nootka is flourishing as our respected elder.